leadermags/inventory-management-app/README.md

 These projects imitate an Inventory Management System through different methods.
 The product's UPC, description, price, and the amount in stock will be tracked.

-These projects were created using NetBeans IDE.
+These projects were created using NetBeans IDE and the GlassFish server.

 ## Inventory Management System via Commandline